- Use of the Landmark College Library by Visitors

 Visitors may use the Library’s books and periodicals onsite for professional or scholarly research purposes, providing use does not conflict with the Library’s primary responsibility to the Landmark College community.
 Minors must be accompanied at all times by a parent or guardian.

-Persons currently enrolled in a Landmark College Institute for Research and Training workshop should refer to Library Services for LCIRT Workshop Participants (available from LCIRT instructor) instead of the remainder of this policy.
+Persons currently enrolled in a Landmark College Institute for Research and Training workshop should refer to Library Services for LCIRT Workshop Participants instead of the remainder of this policy.

-The following services are NOT available to most visitors: interlibrary-loan borrowing, free photocopying or color printing, access to article databases, or use of computers for activities other than searching the Library's online catalog (WebCat).
-Please limit your WebCat searching to 15 minutes at a time, using only the Library catalog computers located in the Library atrium.
+The following services are NOT available to most visitors: interlibrary-loan borrowing, free photocopying or color printing, access to article databases, or use of computers for activities other than searching the Library’s online catalog using only the Library catalog computers located in the Library atrium.

 Exception: Visitors who can show photo-ID proof of current registration or employment in another college or university may use the Library’s databases for scholarly purposes.
-Use may be restricted during busy times of the day or evening.
+Use may be restricted during busy times of the day or evening, and there will be a charge for photocopying and color printing.
 Because they are extended members of the College community, Landmark College alumni and family members may also use Library databases while on campus.
-There will be a charge for photocopying and color printing.

 Printing and Photocopy Fees: